A. K. Konuah: Career

+In 1966, Konuah was a member of a four-man goodwill mission to France sent by the National Liberation Council, after it took power in a coup d'etat, which was led by Christian Baëta.
+The two other members were E. P. K. Seddoh, then Supervising Principal Secretary of the Ministry of External Affairs and P. K. K. Quaidoo a former government minister.
+In 1967, Konuah was appointed a member of the NLC's Tibo Committee that studied the Central Organization of Sports.
 Konuah chaired the Central Advisory Committee on Youth of the National Liberation Council.

-In 1970, he was appointed chairman of an education review committee set up by Prime Minister Kofi Busia.
+In 1970, Konuah was appointed chairman of an education review committee set up by Prime Minister Kofi Busia.
 The committee proposed in its 1971 report that the O-level and A-level educational system modelled after the British educational system be replaced by a Junior Secondary School and Senior Secondary School educational system respectively.

 He was a director of the Ghana Commercial Bank under the chairmanship of T. E. Anin.

 In February 1979, Konuah was appointed to head the Accra City Council as executive chairman.
 He replaced the military officer in charge of the council.

 Sports

 In 1944, Konuah was chosen as assistant secretary of the Gold Coast Amateur Athletic Association at its founding.
 In 1955, as secretary, Konuah's name was gazetted as representative of the Amateur Athletics Association to the Gold Coast Amateur Sports Council.
 In April 1957, he was re-elected Secretary of the Gold Coast Amateur Athletics Association, staying as representative of the Athletics Association on the Gold Coast Amateur Sports Council.